 Lean, Agile, and Scrum

-At their cores, Lean, Agile, and Scrum are good methodologies to follow and provide an assortment of benefits for any team.
-While they all have similar motivations, it’s important the difference between them are understood and why they all work together.
+At their core, Lean, Agile, and Scrum are good methodologies to follow and provide an assortment of benefits for any team.
+While they all have similar motivations, it’s important to understand their differences and how they all work together.

 “Agile” is a methodology that allows a team the opportunity to pivot a product at any given time.
 Products are built and placed in the customers’ hands quickly as a method of testing it’s effectiveness and value.
 This provides the ability to fail quickly, cheaply, and allows a team to decide if they want to continue the current plan of development or pivot another direction.